-If you are not an employee, or if you are on a savings suspension, you don't have to make any contributions to the Scheme.
+If you are not an employee, or if you are on a savings suspension, you don't have to make any contributions to the Scheme, neither does your employer.
 But we may terminate your membership of the Scheme if your member account balance is zero or negative.